jhpyle/docassemble/_docs/objects.md

 {% endhighlight %}

-If you wanted a simpler function, you could include something like this in a [Python] module that you include in your interview:
+If you wanted a simpler function, you could include something like this in a [Python] module that you include in your DALang:

 {% highlight python %}
 def my_salutation(indiv):